roytom111/intro-to-programming-jun-2023/instructor/GamesSolution/README.md

 ## Some Rules

-- Player names have to be unique.
+- X Player names have to be unique.
 - Game has to have at least two players to be scored.
 	- it's dumb to have a game with one player because they are the winner and loser.
-- Range of allowed scores:
+- X Range of allowed scores:
 	- 0 - 300 Inclusive
-- The highest score wins
+- X The highest score wins
-- The lowest score loses
+- X The lowest score loses
-- Average
+- X Average
-- There can be ties for winners and losers.
+- X There can be ties for winners and losers.
+- What if everyone has the same score?